HaTT: Hadamard avoiding TT recompression: Numerical experiments

-We report the relative errors, running times, and speedups (compared to the TT-Rounding algorithm) for all TT recompression algorithms in Fig.~\ref{fig:sincos}.
-As shown in Fig. \ref{fig:sincos}(a), the relative errors obtained by \alg{HaTT} are comparable to those of other baseline methods, validating the accuracy of \alg{HaTT}.
-From Fig.~\ref{fig:sincos}(b), we observe that the randomized algorithms are faster than TT-Rounding, and \alg{HaTT} is particularly effective due to the Hadamard avoiding technique.
-It follows from Fig.~\ref{fig:sincos}(c) that the speedup of HaTT compared to other baseline methods decreases as the target TT rank $\ell$ increases.
-For this example, the speedup of \alg{HaTT} compared to TT-Rounding, RandOrth, OrthRand, and TwoSided ranges from $4.2\times\sim 18.9\times$, $1.4\times$ to $7.3\times$, $2.0\times$ to $12.5\times$, and $2.0\times$ to $9.2\times$, respectively.
+We report the relative errors, running times, and speedups (compared to the TT-Rounding algorithm) for all TT recompression algorithms in \cref{fig:sincos}.
+As shown in \cref{fig:sincos}(a), the relative errors obtained by \alg{HaTT} are comparable to those of other baseline methods, validating the accuracy of \alg{HaTT}.
+From \cref{fig:sincos}(b), we observe that the randomized algorithms are faster than TT-Rounding, with \alg{HaTT} proving particularly effective due to the Hadamard-avoiding technique.
+It follows from \cref{fig:sincos}(c) that the speedup of HaTT compared to other baseline methods decreases as the target TT rank $\ell$ increases.
+For this example, the speedup of \alg{HaTT} compared to TT-Rounding, RandOrth, OrthRand, and TwoSided ranges { from $13.3\times$ to $ 115.6\times$, $5.7\times$ to $52.9\times$, $12.3\times$ to $119.6\times$, and $7\times$ to $67.9\times$, respectively.} The relative error is defined as

+where $\tensor{A}^{\mathit{round}}$ is the low rank TT tensor obtained by TT recompression algorithm and $\tensor{A}$ is the exact solution of $\tensor{Y}\odot\tensor{Z}$.
+We can see that when target rank is larger than $15$, relative error of all methods is less than $10^{-13}$, which means that all methods, including \alg{HaTT}, can recompress the TT tensor with accuracy approaching machine precision.